yinzara/flux/site/how-it-works.md

----
-title: How Weave Flux Works
-menu_order: 20
----

 This page describes the goals of flux, how it achieves them and significant architectural decisions.
 It is intentionally high level to prevent it from being out of date too quickly.

 # Goals